ezoerner/remove-duplicates-akka/README.md

 the data would need to be written to the commit logs before the write operations are able to complete.
 2. **Preserve order**.
 To preserve the original order of the lines, one way would be to attach a line number to each line.
-Because the input file is read in order by the FileProcessor, it should be deterministic that the first copy of duplicate lines would be kept and subsequent copies removed.
-This comes from the guarantee of the ordering of messages from one actor to another.
-With the consistent hashing algorithm, the same actor will always process all the duplicates of a line.
-However, to put the file back together again in the original order would be difficult with an asynchronous system such as akka.
-Here the use of a database or filesystem (e.g. temporary files) would be a big help to provide sorting by line number.
+The line processors to keep an index of the line numbers for the lines.
+Instead of using consistent hashing for routing, use partitioning based on ranges of line numbers.
+The line processors must wait until the end of file processing before output is sent.
+When the line processors send their output back to the file processor they do so in an "orderly" fashion, coordinated by the file processor, going from one partition to another in order.
+Each output line is acknowledged by the file processor before the next line is sent.
+This could also be done in batches of lines in contiguous order.

 With thanks to Lucian Cancescu for his idea for performance improvement.